 Welcome to the Elling lab

-Our body contains thousands of different cell types with specific developmental histories or lineages.
+Our body contains hundreds of different cell types with specific developmental histories or lineages.
 We are interested in cell identity, and how cells transition from one type to another.
 In this context, we study embryonic stem cells, which represent a very early stage of mammalian development.
 Embryonic stem cells are pluripotent, and can generate all cell types of the body.
 As such, they can provide tremendous insight into development and disease.
 We use forward genetic screens in embryonic stem cells to learn about lineage maintenance, lineage transition, and the underlying genetic and epigenetic programs.

 We are fascinated by using unbiased genetic screens to unravel biologic dependencies of biological processes.
 We think a data-driven approach to research facilitates discovery.
 Assumptions can limit our questions and insight – let biology tell the story.
 We like to use large scale, high-throughput methods to generate data that form a complete picture or answer to a particular question.